Chippy4/NetworkInformation/README.md

    - Build the project in Visual Studio.

 ## Usage
-   - A simple, fully functional design is included calledWBP_NetworkInformation.
+   - A simple, fully functional design is included called WBP_NetworkInformation.

 #### Use our design:
    - You can easily access it by creating a new Widget blueprint or going in to an existing one.